Lighthouses of the United States: New Jersey

 Vermont Street in Atlantic City.
 Site and tower open daily in July

-and August, Thursday through Monday the rest of the year.
+and August, Thursday through Monday the rest of the year except for a two week closing over Christmas and New Year's Day.
 Owner: N.J.

 Division of Parks and Forestry.
 Site manager: Inlet